martinwiest/pihole-docker-swarm/README.md

 ### Setup

-At first choose two or more nodes wich should be workers to run pihole and label each of them:
+At first choose two nodes wich should be workers to run pihole and label each of them:

     docker node update --label-add pihole=true pi1.my.lan